genert/Webmasters/1. Problem Analysis/Business Case/README.md

 What business drivers can we learn from the situation:

-- Lack of awareness/opportunities between police officers and local communities.
+1. Problem statement #1: Lack of awareness/opportunities between police officers and local communities.
-- Lack of a way to turn opportunities between police officers and local communities into positive experiences (donations, purchasing items).
+2. Problem statement #2: Lack of a way to turn opportunities between police officers and local communities into positive experiences (donations, purchasing items).

 ## Business Goals